DanielleWingler/UnderstandingDjango/TestSite/DatabaseInfo.md

 There should be a a .db file of your choosing at this level of the structure.
-There is where the site posts and other information will be stored.
+This is where the site posts and other information will be stored.
 The type of database used will also influence the decision on where the site can be hosted.